This website is owned by the Faculty of Sport and Exercise Medicine (FSEM) UK.

-As part of your membership the FSEM (UK) is required to ask for and store your personal data in order to send personal correspondence relating to services, voting, membership fees and essential updates which may affect your individual membership.
-The requirement to store you data and contact you about matters connected to your membership is part of becoming a Member or Fellow of the FSEM (UK) and is separate from FSEM (UK) communications and marketing activity, e-bulletins and news releases.
+As part of your membership FSEM is required to ask for and store your personal data in order to send personal correspondence relating to services, voting, membership fees and essential updates which may affect your individual membership.
+The requirement to store you data and contact you about matters connected to your membership is part of becoming a Diplomate Member, Member or Fellow of FSEM and is separate from FSEM communications and marketing activity, e-bulletins and news releases.

-If you do not wish the FSEM (UK) to store your personal data for membership purposes you cannot become an Associate Member, Member or Fellow of the FSEM (UK).
+If you do not wish FSEM to store your personal data for membership purposes you cannot become an Associate Member, Diplomate Member, Member or Fellow of FSEM.

 Workforce Planning Data